antononcube/Raku-LLM-Functions/docs/Number-guessing-games-Machine-vs-Machine.md

 **Remark:** One way to address the LLM lying is to have a "referee" code segment in the game loop that corrects false statements from the Oracle.
-(Note done here; not considered important and intellectually honest for the Machine vs Machine experiments.)
+(Not done here; not considered important and intellectually honest for the Machine vs Machine experiments.)

 ### Structure of the Document

-This document is structured into various sections that detail the different aspects of the game, including:
+This rest of the document is structured these sections:

 1. **Initialization & Setup**: How the chatbots are configured, and the game parameters are initialized.
 2. **Game Logic & Interaction**: A thorough examination of the core gameplay mechanics, the interaction between the chatbots, and the decision-making process.
 3. **Guesser chat history**: The full transcript of Guesser messages.
 4. **Post match analysis**: An examination and analysis of observed chat interactions.

-By exploring the code, algorithms, and strategies used in the programming of this number guessing game, this document hopes to provide readers with a comprehensive understanding of not only the Raku language but also the contemporary language models used to power each bot.
+**ChatGPT-4.0 Remark 1:** By exploring the code, algorithms, and strategies used in the programming of this number guessing game, this document hopes to provide readers with a comprehensive understanding of not only the Raku language but also the contemporary language models used to power each bot.

-The interactive nature of this Literate programming approach ensures that the document is suitable for both experienced programmers and newcomers, offering executable code snippets and detailed explanations that elucidate each step of the process.
+**ChatGPT-4.0 Remark 2:** The interactive nature of this Literate programming approach ensures that the document is suitable for both experienced programmers and newcomers, offering executable code snippets and detailed explanations that elucidate each step of the process.
 So whether you are seeking to replicate this project or simply to learn more about chatbot interactions, Raku programming, or AI-driven language models, this document should serve as a valuable resource.

 ### Game Logic & Interaction